Ajla Tomljanovic ends Serena Williams’ career in a centre court thriller

 For all Williams’ fighting spirit, Tomljanovic could not to be denied.

-Turning 41 in three weeks, Williams announced last month she was “evolving away from tennis” after more than two decades dominating the women’s game.
+Williams, who will turn 41 in three weeks, announced last month she was “evolving away from tennis” after more than two decades dominating the women’s game.

 The American will walk away one major title short of Margaret Court’s all-time record 24 grand slam singles crowns.